survivejs/webpack-book/manuscript/advanced_techniques/03_configuring_react.md

 ## Setting Up Babel with React

 The *Processing with Babel* chapter covers the essentials of using Babel with webpack.
 There's some React specific setup you should perform, though.
-Given most of React projects rely on a format known as [JSX](https://facebook.github.io/jsx/), you will have to enable through Babel.
+Given most of React projects rely on [JSX](https://facebook.github.io/jsx/) format, you will have to enable it through Babel.

 JSX is a superset of JavaScript that allows you to mix XMLish syntax with JavaScript.
 A lot of people find this convenient as they get something that resembles what they know already while they can use the power of JavaScript.

-Some React developers prefer to attach type annotations to their code using a language extension known as [Flow](http://flowtype.org/).
+Some React developers prefer to attach type annotations to their code using the [Flow](http://flowtype.org/) language extension.
 The technology fits React well, but it's not restricted to it.
 [TypeScript](http://www.typescriptlang.org/) is another alternative.
 Both work with JSX.

 ### Configuring with Webpack

 Babel allows us to use JSX with React easily.
 Some people prefer to name their React components containing JSX using the `.jsx` suffix.
 Webpack can be configured to work with this convention.
 The benefit of doing this is that then your editor will be able to pick up the right syntax based on the file name alone.
 Another option is to configure the editor to use JSX syntax for `.js` files as it's a superset of JavaScript.

-Webpack provides a field known as [resolve.extensions](https://webpack.js.org/guides/migrating/#resolve-extensions) that can be used for configuring its extension lookup.
+Webpack provides [resolve.extensions](https://webpack.js.org/guides/migrating/#resolve-extensions) field that can be used for configuring its extension lookup.
 If you want to allow imports like `import Button from './Button';` while naming the file as *Button.jsx*, set it up as follows:

 **webpack.config.js**